leonengle/Farnsworth_Fusor/README.md

 # 🚀 Farnsworth Fusor Control System

-Codebase which implements an automated startup & shutdown sequence, data acquisition, and manual control of a Farnsworth Fusor.
+Codebase which implements an automated startup & shutdown sequence, data acquisition system, and manual control of a Farnsworth Fusor.

 ## ⚠️ **IMPORTANT: Raspberry Pi Only**